Take control of healthcare with this powerful tool

 Track test results, communicate with providers and more through a patient portal, now more often available for smartphone.

-One of the most powerful ways you can take control of your healthcare is to use an online “patient portal.”
+One of the most powerful ways you can take control of your healthcare is to use a “patient portal.”

-These websites allow patients to log in and access their electronic medical records, communicate with their healthcare providers, read well-curated information about medical conditions and treatments, and even pay bills.
+These websites and apps allow people to log in and access their electronic medical records, communicate with their healthcare providers, schedule appointments, read well-curated information about medical conditions and treatments, and even pay bills.